-Again, like most government actions it will only achieve the opposite.
+Again, like most government actions it will only achieve the opposite to their intent.
+Government actions usually follow the law of "Perverse Consequences".

-Our Governments recent action in declaring all Asian countries (other than Japan) to be Tax Havens and bringing any Australian dealing with them, under suspicion of tax avoidance, is as if to say "How dare you try to keep some of your own money".
+Our Government's recent action in declaring all Asian countries (other than Japan) to be Tax Havens and bringing any Australian dealing with them, under suspicion of tax avoidance, is as if to say "How dare you try to keep some of your own money".